TalkDeath, in collaboration with Keeper Memorials, recently launched an updated version of this infographic for 2021:

 As our society has become more environmentally conscious, we have begun to make fundamental changes in our lives.
 We eat less meat, we buy biodegradable products, we invest in energy efficient household appliances and we change our unhealthy habits.
 Today, the option of green burials, biodegradable caskets, and donations to offset one’s carbon emissions are slowly gaining traction.
 Why should your green consciousness end when your life does?
 Find out with our environmental impact of funerals infographic.

-The Environmental Impact of Funerals Illustrated
+Environmental Impact of Funerals Infographic

 Burial is no longer your only option; you can be cremated and turned into a tree, recycled at the bottom of the ocean into a living reef or even turned into a gem!
 If you do choose cremation, new technologies in the industry are slowly resulting in reducing the use of chemicals as well as the rising popularity of flameless cremations, known as a resomations.